ruby-cube/rue/README.md

 ## Overview

-Rue.js is a collection of tools I created for myself in the process of building a fairly complex app.
+Rue.js is a collection of tools I created in the process of building a fairly complex app.
 These Typescript-enhanced tools aim to support maintainability and extensibility as an app becomes more complex and thus more prone to scattered logic and tight coupling of unrelated modules.

 The repo contains the following categories: Event-driven/asynchronous programming, data management, control flow, and Vue reactivity.